6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Multi-Frequency Channel Measurements and Models

-Current THz channel measurement platforms are unable to achieve a balance between measurement accuracy, measurement speed, and measurement distance, which constrains the study of THz channel characteristics.
-In addition, existing virtual MIMO THz channel measurements based on rotating horn antennas are time-consuming.
-Therefore, it is necessary to build a THz E-MIMO array and phased array to achieve accurate parameter estimation and fast beam sweeping.
+Current channel measurement platforms are unable to achieve a balance between measurement accuracy, measurement speed, and measurement distance, which constrains the study of THz channel characteristics.
+In addition, existing virtual MIMO channel measurements based on rotating horn antennas are time-consuming.
+Therefore, it is necessary to build a multi-frequency XL-MIMO array and phased array to achieve accurate parameter estimation and fast beam sweeping.